-- ()subset(li rows, lis cols)
+- ()subset([Nli rows = NULL], [Nlis cols = NULL])

 Returns the elements in the selected rows and columns of the target DataFrame.
-The selection logic is identical to that for subsetRows() and subsetColumns(), respectively; in short, rows may be selected by integer indices or by a logical vector, and columns may be selected by integer indices, by a logical vector, or by a string vector of column names.
+The selection logic is based upon that for subsetRows() and subsetColumns(), respectively; in short, rows may be selected by integer indices or by a logical vector, and columns may be selected by integer indices, by a logical vector, or by a string vector of column names.
+In addition, however, NULL may be passed for either rows or cols to select all of the rows or all of the columns, respectively; this is the default for both parameters.
+If you want entire rows (rather than selecting particular columns), pass NULL for cols; if you want entire columns (rather than selecting particular rows), pass NULL for rows.

 The first step performed by subset() is to produce a DataFrame that contains the selected rows and columns.
 If that DataFrame contains more than one column, it is simply returned, and the behavior of subset() is identical to calling subsetRows() and subsetColumns() in sequence (in either order).
 If, however, the resulting DataFrame contains only a single column, then subset() will return a vector containing the elements in that column - unlike the behavior of subsetRows() and subsetColumns(), which always return a DataFrame.
-It is therefore a convenient way to get a single value, or multiple values from the same column, from a DataFrame.
+This method is therefore a convenient way to get a single value, or multiple values from the same column, from a DataFrame.
 (Note that the Dictionary method getValue() can also be used to get all of the values from a given DataFrame column.)